-** For the beginner, making your own sterile culture may seem too difficult an adventure to start with.
+** For the beginner, if you want to start from the beginning, making your own sterile culture may seem too difficult an adventure to start with.
 You can avoid possible risks of sterillized culture by buying ready-to-use mushroom spawn until you are familiar with the process.
-Yet eventually, every grower should create their own spawn so they are not forever dependent upon others.
+Yet eventually, every mushroom grower should create their own spawn so they are not forever dependent upon others.

 Once you have pure spawn, the next step varies with the species being grown:

 - Shiitake (Lentinula edodes) are best to inoculate hardwood logs or sawdust/bran blocks.
 Oyster mushrooms (Pleurotus spp.) fruit well on pasteurized straw.

 - The King Stropharia or Garden Giant (Stropharia rugoso-annulata) grow best in wood chips and/or wheat straw.

 - Morels (Morchella spp.) are best grown outside in shady sawdust/ash beds.
 The Chinese Ling Chi, also known as the Japanese Reishi (Ganoderma lucidum) can grow outdoors on logs buried in sawdust.

 - Chicken-of-the-Woods (Polyporus sulphureus) can grow on stumps, as can many other gourmet species.
 The classic white button mushroom (Agaricus brunnescens) fruits on horse manure/straw compost.